-The O’Neal Lower School provides a nurturing learning environment with a stimulating and challenging program which focuses on the development of the whole child.
+The O’Neal Lower School houses grades pre-kindergarten (age 3) through fourth, including a new junior kindergarten option.
+It provides a nurturing learning environment with a stimulating and challenging program that focuses on the development of the whole child.
 The Lower School curriculum reflects our dedication to academic excellence and to preparing students for the 21st Century.
-The Lucy Calkin’s Writer’s Workshop is a comprehensive language arts program we use in grades Kindergarten through eighth grade.
+The Lucy Calkins Writer’s Workshop is a comprehensive language arts program we use in grades kindergarten through eighth.
 This curriculum provides a spiraling, hands-on, workshop-style approach to writing that empowers students to develop their own authentic voice through three units of study: narrative, informative, and opinion.

 Students are taught by caring, creative, and highly knowledgeable teachers who strive to meet each student’s learning needs through a variety of instructional methods.
 Parent involvement is essential to the students’ success and is an integral component of the Lower School program.
 Balancing the academic program with the students’ social, emotional, and physical growth is important.
 Learning to be a kind, respectful, and responsible person is revered.